Max Schmeling: Cultural references

-Schmeling lived in Stettin, Germany (now known as Szczecin, Poland); a band from this city, the Analogs, recorded the song "Max Schmeling" on their album Hlaskover rock (2000).
+Schmeling lived in Stettin, Germany (now known as Szczecin, Poland); a band from this city, The Analogs, recorded the song "Max Schmeling" on their album Hlaskover rock (2000).

+Schmeling was referenced in the British Second World War song "Hitler Has Only Got One Ball".

 In a season 9 or 10 episode of "Law and Order", Schmeling's name is mentioned when the detectives are looking for a certain gun.
 The man who is supposed to own it is a fighter from the 1930s who went the distance with Schmeling in 1937.